Table of content

 Reporting to the police

-Expulsion from an examination in progress
+Expulsion from an exam in progress

-Postponement of an examination
+Postponement of an exam

 Denial of supervision

-4. About plagiarism and sanctions thereof in particular
+4. About plagiarism and sanctioning thereof

-What is deemed to be plagiarism?
+When is deemed to be plagiarism?

 4.2.
-As a practical main rule, plagiarism exists if, in an examination paper, a student attempts to give the impression that he or she is the originator of an idea, a text, layout etc., even though the originator is in fact someone else.
+As a practical main rule, plagiarism exists if, in an exam paper, a student attempts to give the impression that he or she is the originator of an idea, a text, layout etc., even though the originator is in fact someone else.

 - contains an identical or almost identical reproduction of the wordings or works of other authors, without such reproduction being marked by quotation marks, italics, indentation or other clear indication with source reference, including any page numbers etc. (copy),